 Over the course of this three-year degree, you’ll spend a minimum of 120 days on placements – it’s where you’ll develop your practical skills as a teacher.

-You’ll spend time in a variety of mainstream primary schools and possibility an SEN setting too, because we think it’s important in your development as a teacher to get a broad range of experiences.
+You’ll spend time in a variety of mainstream primary schools and possibly an SEN setting too, because we think it’s important in your development as a teacher to get a broad range of experiences.

 In your first year, you’ll learn how to teach in a variety of styles to suit different subjects in children’s education.
 You’ll also explore how your personal experiences shape who you become as a teacher, and develop skills in planning and delivering lessons.
 And you’ll go on your first placement where you’ll plan, assess and teach a class.